Faresalghazy/PiCa/README.md

 # *PiCa*

- is an open-source beginner's robotics project and a suitable introduction to IoT.
+ is an open-source Raspberry pi car beginner's robotics project and a suitable introduction to IoT.
 While it is easy to replicate, the programming concepts used are of intermediate level(OOP and WebSockets)so understanding them may be difficult to beginners.
 On the other hand, PiCa is a fun way to get children into DIY and computers due to the easy to follow instructions made available here, while also having enough room for improvement for more adept programmers and makers (if you would like to contribute, please feel free to submit a pull request).
 PiCa is a 2 wheel Raspberry Pi based car, however, the Car class should be compatible with similar SoCs, such as Bannana Pi, Orange Pi, and ASUS Tinker Board.

 ----------

-# Building the car.
+# Building the car
 To make a car, you need the following:
  1. Car chassis
  2. DC motors